 They really put together a great way to stay fit and meet new people.

-After a horrifically long date with peanut butter cup ice cream and cat lady-esque isolation, I finally bit the bullet and signed up for Beastenatics on a whim.
+After a horrifically long date with peanut butter cup ice cream and cat lady-esque isolation, I finally bit the bullet and signed up for Beastenatics.
 Cracking the High Intensity Interval Training secret code was intriguing enough for me.
 Who cares how much I sucked in my gym-bunny outfit — at least I got my butt there every session.
 And it worked.
 I can for-sure glide into my favorite jeans!
 I’m addicted to endorphins in the morning, which is a feat in and of itself!
 And I like the people that I work out with.
 If there were a language to Beastanetics, it would start with morning chirps, slight growls upon the discovery of the insanity of the workout, progressively grueling grunts, gasps for air, and then satisfied purrs when it’s all over.
 Because Beastanetics is all about narrowly escaping the saber-toothed tiger and making awesome friends in the treehouse.

 Beastanetics is awesome.
 I enjoy it and have seen good results from doing it.
 Tim Haft, the dude in charge, has designed a really great program.
 It’s a modified version of the Tabata Training Protocols, which are a form of HIIT (High-intensity interval training).
 Look them up if you’re interested in the science.
 Basically, you work your ass off for a short period of time…and I mean really work.
 No joke.
 This is more effective than “moderate” exercising over a long period.
 You WILL see results.
 You will also find it surprisingly enjoyable.
 It’s also outdoors, which is awesome.